Belarus–Poland border

 Belarusian Border Guards patrolling the border fence with working dog.

 The Belarusian–Polish border is the state border between the Republic of Poland (EU member) and the Republic of Belarus (Union State).
 It has a total length of 398.6 km, 418 km or 416 km (sources vary).
-It starts from the triple junction of the borders with Lithuania in the north and stretches to the triple junction borders with Ukraine to the south.
+It starts from the triple junction of the borders with Lithuania in the north and stretches to a triple junction border with Ukraine in the south.
 It is also part of the EU border with Belarus.
 The border runs along the administrative borders of two Voivodships Podlaskie and Lubelskie in the Polish side and Grodno and Brest Vobłasć in the Belarusian side.
 In the Polish side, the 246.93 km section is under the protection of the Podlaski Border Guard Regional Unit, while the 171.31 km section is in the operation area of the Bug Border Guard Regional Unit.
 Border rivers (from north to south) are Czarna Hańcza, Wołkuszanka, Świsłocz, Narew, and Bug.